JesseCoretta/go-dirsyn/README.md

 ## Supported Syntaxes

-The following syntaxes are supported by this package:
+The following syntaxes are supported by this package at this time.
+More will be added in the future:

   - Bit String ([RFC 4517 § 3.3.2](https://datatracker.ietf.org/doc/html/rfc4517#section-3.3.2))
   - Boolean ([RFC 4517 § 3.3.3](https://datatracker.ietf.org/doc/html/rfc4517#section-3.3.3))